knowvial/kickstart-k8s/lab1:docker.md

 docker images
 ```

-> Create two containers from the image.
+> Create a container from the image.
 Container is an instance of the image.
 ```
-docker run -d --name my-web-app1 -p 80:80 my-web-app docker run -d --name my-web-app2 -p 3001:80 my-web-app docker ps
+docker run -d --name my-web-app1 -p 80:80 my-web-app docker ps
 ```
 > Check the website by clicking "+" button next to "Terminal" and select "View HTTP port 80 on Host 1"